| A Great Homemade Bird

 remember, I can tell you they love this stuff!

-We started using this in the winter of '03, and one
+We started using this many years ago now, and one

-of its advantages we've discovered since then is how well it fares in
+of its advantages we've discovered is how well it fares in

 hot weather.
 Much better than suet.
 It appears that a block of it won't last long enough to get